Elico-Corp/odoo-docker/README.md

 # odoo-docker
-Docker files to build dockers based on standard code, OCB.
-Specific Chinese dockers are available here as well
+Docker files to build dockers based
+* on standard code
+* OCB code
+* Specific Chinese setup and replacement to remove specific Google references blocked in China